exercism/python/exercises/concept/little-sisters-vocab/.docs/hints.md

 - Believe it or not, [`str.join()`][str-join] is all you need here.
 - Like [`str.split()`][str-split]`, `str.join()` can take an arbitrary-length string, made up of any unicode code points.
+- The tests will be feeding your function a `list`.
+There will be no need to alter this list, provided you use `.join()` correctly.

 ## 3. Remove a suffix from a word